madhur3u/JavaScript/Web Scraping/Stats Extractor/README.md

 ## Installation and Execution

-1. **JavaScript** is the langauage used here, to run .js files node must be installed in your system.
+1. **JavaScript** is the language used here, to run .js files node must be installed in your system.
 [Click Here](https://nodejs.org/en/download/) to download node for your Operating System.
 2. After installing node, install the **npm modules** listed below using terminal.

 ```bash
 npm init -y
 npm install minimist axios cheerio excel4node
 ```
 3. Download the [script.js](https://github.com/madhur3u/JavaScript/blob/main/Web%20Scraping/Stats%20Extractor/script.js) file.
-Create a new folder in your PC and move the downoaded file there.
+Create a new folder in your PC and move the downloaded file there.
 4. Open the above folder in your terminal and paste the following command.
 After the *url=* paste the link of the match you want to get data from.
 ```
 node script.js --url=